(Updated May 2017)

 STODART’S COMPENSATING FRAME

-In 1825, Allen and Thom (working for Stodart) patented a metal framework that aimed to compensate for the variations in pitch caused by temperature changes, on much the same principle as the compensating pendulum created for clocks a century.
+In 1825, Allen and Thom (working for Stodart) patented a metal framework that aimed to compensate for the variations in pitch caused by temperature changes, on much the same principle as the compensating pendulum created for clocks a century earlier.
 Stodart used brass tubes above the brass strings, and iron tubes above the iron strings.

 The underneath of a grand is perversely known as the BACK.
 This view of an 1839 Erard shows a shape that is not dissimilar to the rims of much earlier grands, although some had a more pointed tail.
 Twentieth-century grands are sometimes “backless”, meaning that they have no major wooden structure underneath, and rely on the iron frame to take the strain of the strings.
 In the 1830s, Cluesman made grands that were totally dependent on iron bars, because there was no wooden structure underneath the soundboard.